 The Revenge of the Creature is an okay follow-up that completes the King Kong formula of an exotic creature brought back to civilization.
-Although he never reaches a big city, the monster does look great while struggling in a variety of man-made locations.
-Revenge is still good fun, but it doesn’t build on the Creature’s character, and actually diminishes his stature a bit.
+Although he never reaches a big city the monster does look great while struggling in a variety of man-made locations.
+Revenge is good fun but it doesn’t build on the Creature’s character, and actually diminishes his stature a bit.
 He’s reduced to a goldfish in a bowl getting yelled at and poked with an electric prod, which incidentally would almost certainly shock everything else in the water too.
 The suspense angle is okay, even with a break to watch the ‘Ocean Harbor’ act of ‘Flippy the Educated Porpoise.’
 A fun nighttime sequence sees the creature turning Peeping Tom to spy on Lori Nelson in her bathroom, something that even giant Tarantulas tended to do over in Universal City.
 We get about eight minutes of classy rampage action and much of the rest is travelog filler and scientific double-talk.
 Too much of the dialogue is redundant ‘radio talk’ telling us what we’re seeing: while unloading the fish-man in Florida, someone is always giving instructions for procedures already underway.

-The first film is still the classic, perhaps because it features the poised and graceful Julia Adams, the Gill Man’s favored swim partner.
-The first show also tries for a theatrical flow, but Jack Arnold’s emphasis here seems limited to blocking out the action clearly.
-It’s true that John Agar doesn’t have much of a flair for acting, but Arnold directs as if the dialogue in Revenge isn’t worth listening to.
+The first film is still the classic perhaps because it features the poised and graceful Julia Adams, the Gill Man’s favored swim partner.
+The second show also tries for a theatrical flow but Jack Arnold seems tasked to just block out the action clearly.
+It’s true that John Agar doesn’t have much of a flair for acting but Arnold directs as if the dialogue in Revenge isn’t worth listening to.
 Lori Nelson’s offhand explanation of icthyology shows that she can barely pronounce the word.
-At age 21 she’s naturally gorgeous, but Arnold sees to it that she’s over-dressed and heavily made-up, just like Mara Corday in Tarantula.
+At age 21 she’s naturally gorgeous but Arnold sees to it that she’s over-dressed and heavily made-up, just like Mara Corday in Tarantula.
 The show is now famous for an early (the first?) film appearance of Clint Eastwood, whose little gag with a white mouse can’t have been a show-stopper.
 The future superstar must unfortunately share his one scene with a chimpanzee.